 Melanie Gee MA(Oxon) MSc MSocInd (Adv)

 I have degrees in Physics (Oxford University) and Information Management (University of Sheffield).
 Other qualifications I have picked up along the way include an ALCM diploma in pianoforte and a Certificate in Environmental Conservation.
 I am also a Fellow of the Higher Education Academy.

-I am an Advanced Professional Member of the Society of Indexers (SI), a tutor for SI online tutorials, and coordinator for its Yorkshire group, organising and running indexers' professional development activities.
+I am an Advanced Professional Member of the Society of Indexers (SI), a tutor for SI online tutorials and training course assignments, and coordinator for its Yorkshire group, organising and running indexers' professional development activities.
 When I qualified in 2013, I was the joint winner of the SI Betty Moys Award for the most promising newly accredited indexer.

 My diverse educational and professional background and interests make me well-placed to index texts in a variety of subject areas (see Indexing subjects for details).